FlorianBarkmann/FlorianBarkmann.github.io/_news/Neurips_2024.md

 related_posts: false
 ---

-CancerFoundation was accepted at the AIDrugX workshop and Philip Toma and Olga Ovcharenko's paper on benchmarking SSL methods for single-cell data was also accepted at the SSL workshop at Neurips.
+CancerFoundation was accepted at the AIDrugX workshop.
+My first (co-)last author paper with Philip Toma and Olga Ovcharenko on benchmarking SSL methods for single-cell data was also accepted at the SSL workshop.